2pair/button-controller/readme.md

 hwbuttond.py
 config.txt

-install py-setproctitle using the instructions here <https://github.com/dvarrazzo/py-setproctitle>
+install py-setproctitle using the instructions here <https://github.com/dvarrazzo/py-setproctitle>.

 edit hwbutton.service to point to your directory as necessary. put hwbutton.service in /usr/lib/systemd/system (assuming you're running systemd). run "systemctl enable hwbuttond.service" then check that its working by running "systemctl status hwbuttond.service".
+If you desire to start the service at this time run "systemctl start hwbuttond.service".

 ## Usage

 Edit the config file to do whatever actions you want. the format of the file is as follows:
-- one action per line.
+- One action per line.
-- time in seconds for the button to be held followed by a colon(:) followed by the action.
+- Time in seconds for the button to be held followed by a colon(:) followed by the action.
+- A time of zero indicates a quick press.
-- white space is allowed.
+- White space is allowed.
-- an action is defined as anything you can do on the command line.
+- An action is defined as anything you can do on the command line.
-- do not leave any blank lines.
+- Do not leave any blank lines.
-- do not repeat a time.
+- Do not repeat a time.

 After editing the config file you will either need to reload the service or restart the system.